Vajdahunyad Castle: All is not what it seems…

-Vajdahunyad Castle is the Dracula-type castle can see behind the Heroes’ Square Monument, on the far side of the ice rink/boating lake.
-In fact, Gothic elements are one of three styles you can see, side by side here.
+Vajdahunyad Castle is the Dracula-type castle can see behind the Heroes’ Square Monument.
+It’s on the far side of the ice rink/boating lake.
+In fact, Gothic elements are one of three styles you can see side by side here.
 If you know what to look for, you can also see

-Romanesque and baroque- renaissance elements, entire building in those styles actually.
-Vajdahunyad Castle is not a real castle you see, it was actually created as a mock up in wood and plaster board, a life size architectural exhibit for the 1896 great Exposition, a mishmash made to highlight the very different styles that can be found in the country.
+Romanesque and Baroque- Renaissance elements, entire building in those styles actually.
+Vajdahunyad Castle is not a real castle.
+It was actually a mock up in wood and plaster board, a life size architectural exhibit for the 1896 great Exposition, a mishmash to highlight the very different styles that you can find in the country.

-The renaissance-baroque bits house the agricultural museum, the Romanesque is represented by the huge decorated church entrance on the left, and the Gothic is to be found in the towers and the portcullis-wielding entryway.
-Oh and for some reason there is a statue nearby, of Bela Lugosi, the famous Hungarian actor, who played Count Dracula.
+The renaissance-baroque bits house the agricultural museum.
+You can see the Romanesque in the huge decorated church entrance on the left, and the Gothic is in the towers and the portcullis-wielding entryway.
+Oh, and for some reason there is a statue nearby, of Bela Lugosi, the famous Hungarian actor, who was Count Dracula in many early movies.

 Vajdahunyad Castle Info